REGULAR HOKKAIDO HIKERS WILL SEE BEARS

 Many believe that Hokkaido’s bears are losing their fear of humans.
 According to an old friend at Hokkaido University, the bears of the Oshima Peninsula, the location for several recent fatal attacks including in July 2021, are regarded as especially aggressive.
 In some cases the victim’s bodies have been partially eaten and/or cached, indicating that they were targeted as prey, opportunistically or otherwise.
 In total, Hokkaido government figures give a total of 17 deaths and 39 injuries from brown bear attacks from 2000 to 2020.
-As of 8 August 2021, there have been seven incidents this year, resulting in three deaths and eight injured, including the four hurt in the bear ‘rampage’ in Sapporo on 18 June 2021.
+As of 8 August 2021, there had been seven incidents that year, resulting in three deaths and eight injured, including the four hurt in the bear ‘rampage’ in Sapporo on 18 June 2021.
 In the previous two decades only four people died while 27 were injured, so numbers have clearly increased (but are still lower than the 1960s).
 One can speculate that this is due to more encounters as bear numbers rise and they lose their fear of humans.

 The ‘problem’ is not confined to the countryside.
 Bear numbers and sightings have increased around Sapporo, often dramatically presented by local news media.
 As of July 2023, scores of sightings have been reported in the southern and western peripheries of the city.
 This marked increase has been partially attributed to the early snowmelt in spring 2023.
-Rivers and other green spaces provide corridors along which they can move into urban areas.
+Rivers and other green spaces provide corridors along which bears can move into urban areas.
 Bears are attracted to rubbish, especially food and organic waste from gardens and allotments.
 The city authorities set traps at hotspots and shoot bears sighted in urban areas out of justified fears for public safety.
-Prominent media coverage (I even read about the recent ‘bear rampage’ in Sapporo in a leading UK newspaper) is now generating a debate over how to manage the urban bear problem.
+Prominent media coverage (I even read about the 2021 ‘bear rampage’ in Sapporo in a leading UK newspaper) is now generating a debate over how to manage the urban bear problem.

 DO HIKERS NEED TO BE WORRIED?